Page Content

 • Provide nutrition education to patients, staff, and the public for healthy lifestyle changes

-• Participate in patient care rounds, functioning as a member of a multidisciplinary health care team
+• Participate in patient care rounds, functioning as a member of a multidisciplinary healthcare team

 • Supervise the production of food that meets specified criteria for nutrients, cost, and patient acceptance